 Telehealth use among behavioral health providers has increased substantially in recent years.
 Eighty-seven percent of psychologists in the United States leveraged non-face-to-face technologies in communication with their patients.
-Further, a growing body of literature has found that patient outcomes for individuals who engage in behavioral telehealth was as beneficial as in-person care across different patient populations.
+Further, a growing body of literature has found that patient outcomes for individuals who engage in behavioral telehealth were as beneficial as in-person care across different patient populations.

 Behavioral telehealth services can expand access to behavioral health professionals (BHPs) for Americans, potentially narrowing the nation’s current service gap.
 In 2017, statutes and administrative rules detailing scope of practice authorization for psychiatrists, advanced practice registered nurses (APRNs), psychologists, marriage and family therapists, licensed professional counselors, addiction counselors, and social workers were extracted from state government websites in all fifty states and D.C., as were state Medicaid statutes, provider handbooks, and fee schedules.
 These documents were used to summarize and identify variability in telehealth authorization across the country for BHPs.

 - Medicaid often authorizes telehealth services to be provided and reimbursed, even when legal scopes of practice licensure laws do not include telehealth.

 - Psychiatrists, psychologists, and APRNs are compensated at a higher rate than other BHPs for the same service codes.